Easy Cable Socks – free pattern and tutorial

 Are you ready?
 Then we’ll begin!

-2.5mm needles – I use a 30cm circular needle but DPNs or an 80cm circular for magic loop will also work
+2.5mm needles – short circular needle, DPNs or an 80cm circular for magic loop

 1 x 100g ball of 4ply sock yarn (or 2 x 50g balls depending on brand) I used 1 x 100g skein of Northern Yarn 100% Poll Dorset Lambswool (www.northernyarn.co.uk)